Generic Name: Methylphenidate Oral Solution (meth il FEN i date)

 - Avoid drinking alcohol while taking Methylin (methylphenidate oral solution).

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take Methylin (methylphenidate oral solution) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take Methylin (methylphenidate oral solution) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - Rarely, low blood cell counts have happened with Methylin (methylphenidate oral solution).
 Call your doctor right away if you have any unexplained bruising or bleeding; signs of infection like fever, chills, or sore throat; or feel very tired or weak.